panter-dsd/tatuin/README.md

 - **Command-line Interface (CLI):** The project is designed using a text-based interface, making it accessible from the command line.
 - **Task Filters & Status Changes:** Easily filter and update your tasks' statuses as needed.
 - **Save and load UI state:** The user can save the current view's state (selected provider, selected project, used filters) and switch between states.
+- **Theming support**: The user can choose between themes or create their own.

 ## Quick Start